 Teresa Wiedrick: “Hey, I think for me, it’s the guilt when you mistreat a kid or speak unkindly.
-Your conscientious knows that wasn’t it.
+Your conscience knows that wasn’t it.
 Even if you don’t know what the right way is, then what do you do with that?
 That sends an I didn’t hit the mark; I didn’t do it perfectly.”

 Sarah Scott: “A big thing for me, Brene Brown, she said you know something, and I am probably going to misquote this, but she said something like this, people are doing the best they can.
 I tend to believe that of other people, and I am working on that of believing that myself.
 Even when you mess up, you’ve done the best you can with the life experience you have, the triggers you have for your emotions, the amount of sleep you had, whether you are hungry, cold, or uncomfortable, those things all play a role and you did do the best you could.
 Can you go back and say, hey I didn’t show up the way I wanted to there, and I would like to apologize, and maybe have a do-over, and let you know I am working on this, and next time I hope it goes this way.
 Yes, absolutely.
-Forgiving yourself and saying I did the best that I could in that moment, and hopefully I will do better in the future.”
+Forgiving yourself and saying I did the best that I could at that moment, and hopefully, I will do better in the future.”

 Teresa Wiedrick: “Beautiful.”